sandervanbree/braintime/README.md

 Thus, when you expect uniform periodicity patterns in the data, analyzing the autocorrelation map of TGMs is a powerful approach.
 When the pattern is expected to only be present partially, or when multiple rates are predicted, it is better to analyze the TGM itself.

-### How does the toolbox z-score periodicity spectra?
+### How does the toolbox z-score periodicity spectra and implement statistics?

 We want to prevent that arbitrary differences in the periodicity power spectra between participants drive a group effect.
 To this end, `braintime` z-scores each participant's empirical and permuted periodicity spectrum in the following way: